 - has tuberculosis, cancer, or a disease that affects the immune system

-Remember that measles, a once common childhood disease, is preventable through routine childhood immunization.
+Most important: remember that measles, a once common disease, is preventable through routine childhood immunization.

 |Centers for Disease Control and Prevention (CDC) The CDC (the national public health institute of the United States) promotes health and quality of life by preventing and controlling disease, injury, and disability.|